 The Cincinnati library is located in Room 540 of the Potter Stewart U.S. Courthouse at 100 E. Fifth Street.
 You may reach the library staff by calling (513) 564-7321.
 Normal business hours are Monday through Friday, 8:00 a.m. to 5:00 p.m.
 The library is closed on federal holidays as well as other days designated by the court.

 Our primary responsibility is to support the research activities and information needs of the judges, chambers staff, and judiciary personnel of all of the courts within the Sixth Circuit.

 History of the Sixth Circuit

 The Sixth Circuit Library maintains biographical information about all Circuit and District Judges, chronological and succession charts for judgeships, and places of holding court.
-For more information contact Neil Reed, Sixth Circuit Court Archivist/Historian.
+For more information contact M. Neil Reed, Sixth Circuit Court Archivist/Historian.

 U.S. Courts Library